 About Nevada State Parks

 The Nevada Division of State Parks was founded when, during the 1963 session of the Nevada Legislature, a bill was passed to form a new state park agency within the Department of Conservation and Natural Resources (DCNR).
 From that time forward the park administrator has been appointed by, and reports to, the DCNR Director.
-Today the Division manages and maintains 24 parks – several that have multiple units – within the Nevada State Parks system.
-The Division is headquartered in Carson City and there are currently three management regions statewide: the Western Region (Fallon Office), Eastern Region (Panaca office) and the Southern Region (Las Vegas Office).
+Today the Division manages and maintains 27 parks within the Nevada State Parks system.
+The Division is headquartered in Carson City and there are currently four management regions statewide: the Tahoe Region (Spooner Lake Office), the Western Region (Fallon Office), Eastern Region (Panaca office) and the Southern Region (Las Vegas Office).

 - To manage, protect, operate and maintain existing and future units of the Nevada State Park system.